Osnowa — a roguelike framework for C# with ECS and Unity integration

 Made with Osnowa:

-The easiest way to see what can be made with Osnowa is to check out these two games made for 7DRL 2019 and 2018:
+The easiest way to see what can be made with Osnowa is to check out these games made for 7DRLs 2018-2020:

 - ECS architecture (using Entitas),